-Definition: The Staffing Process is a series of activities performed to acquire, manage and retain the manpower inventory to accomplish organizational goals.
+Definition: The Staffing Process is a series of activities performed to employ, manage and retain the manpower inventory to accomplish organizational goals.
 It ensures the availability of the most suitable person for the Right Job at the Right Time.

 It covers various interrelated activities required to fill the vacancies designed in the organizational structure.
 Besides manpower inventory, the managers focus on securing a potential and competent workforce.